Missouri’s failing education system has a real impact on the state’s economy.

 “The costs of not improving our educational system in Missouri are extraordinarily large.
 We have to push harder on the incentives that we know will have positive impacts.
 Just as importantly, we have to actively consider truly dramatic options.
 To achieve true change, we must not shy from large changes in parental choice, teacher evaluations and pay, and strengthened accountability.”

 Although Missouri has one of the highest graduation rates in the country, many graduates find themselves unprepared when they enter college or the workforce as a result of the education they received in Missouri schools.

-- Of the 22,160 high school graduates who enrolled as freshmen in state colleges and universities in 2017, 35.9 percent had to take at least one remedial course.
+- According to 2022 data, out of all recent high school graduates who enrolled as freshmen in state colleges and universities, 16.9 percent had to take at least one remedial course.

-- In 2017, the percentages of Missouri 11th-graders who scored Proficient or above on the state assessments was 35 percent in English/language arts, 15 percent in math, and 20 percent in science.
+- In 2017, the percentage of Missouri 11th-graders who scored Proficient or above on the state assessments was 35 percent in English/language arts, 15 percent in math, and 20 percent in science.

 - Only 42.5 percent of 2017 graduates were “College or Career Ready.”

 - Out of more than 500 school districts in our state, only 69 schools (21% of MO schools with Advanced Placement programs) offered an AP Computer Science course in 2016-2017.

 It is time for Missouri to take control of its future

 Missouri must improve its education system if it hopes to create the workforce of tomorrow.